Rian8337/osu-droid-module/README.md

 Keep in mind that I mainly develop these modules for my use case.
 Therefore, all modules **only supports osu!standard beatmaps**.

+# Requirements

+You need Node v16 or newer to use all modules in this repository.

 # Projects in this monorepo

 | Name                                                                                    | Description                                                                                                  |